Resources for Local Businesses

 City Programs

 - Awning Amnesty Program – Creates a temporary amnesty program for existing, unpermitted awnings.
-All property owners (and business owners) with awnings without a building permit on file are eligible for the program, including those with active Notices of Violation for installing or having an awning with a building permit.
+All property owners (and business owners) with awnings without a building permit on file are eligible for the program, including those with active Notices of Violation for installing or having an awning without a building permit.

 - Office of Economic & Workforce Development COVID-19 Resources https://oewd.org/covid-19-external-resourcesShared Spaces program: A permit to use the sidewalk, parking lane, or private lots for business operations, like seating, dining, or retail pickup.
 General liability insurance is required.